VerdictAI

 5 questions

-What size drain snake do I need for a household clog?
+What size drain snake do I need for a clogged sink versus a sewer line?